pagetitle

 ・Participation in the Japan Mining Industry Association (JMIA)

-NGO/NPO ・Participation in initiatives ・Responding to the CDP Climate Change Questionnaire
+NGO/NPO ・Participation in initiatives ・Responding to the CDP Climate Change and Water Questionnaire

 Recyclers ・Contribution to the creation of a resource recycling society.